 Yolanda “Yoli” R. Diaz

 Since 2009, I dedicated my time in a full-time capacity to volunteering for different organizations.
 Through my volunteering, I learned that the need to help our local cancer patient strongly exists!
 And, I also learned that there was not a local nonprofit organization to help our Doña Ana County cancer patients who were coping with the diagnosis of any type of cancer.
 This caused me to take a different focus.
 Cancer does not discriminate.
 Any one of us can become a cancer patient.
 As a result of my experiences, I fully have knowledge that the need to help our local cancer patients exists in our community.
 At least now, I can say that I am doing something about addressing this need.
 I am taking action to help our local cancer patients.
 I will volunteer my time to CARE to make a difference in helping our local community, especially cancer patients who reside in Doña Ana County.
 I choose to not receive a salary so that more cancer patients can be helped.
 We have operated this organization as a volunteer group, with no salaries nor payroll expenses, since February 2013 when we incorporated in the State of New Mexico.
 Our fundraising efforts began in April 2013 with the goal of starting to assist cancer patients in June or July of 2013.
 We provided assistance to the first cancer patient on July 31, 2013, reaching our goal.
-Upon helping cancer patients for 5 years, July 31, 2019 being 6 years.
+Currently, we have helped cancer patients for over 6 years, July 31, 2019 being 6 years.
 To date, from July 31, 2013 to September 30 2019, we have provided 465 cancer patients in treatment for any type of cancer a total of $537,371.71 of financial assistance for non-medical, basic living needs expenses.
 We have provided this financial assistance to combat the financial burden, financial toxicity, a cancer diagnosis brings to local cancer patients so that they can concentrate on treatment, healing, recovery and survival.
 I strongly encourage anyone and everyone in our community to get involved with us and help us help others in our great community!